SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 First release of the SharePoint Framework will contain support for client-side web parts.
 This is however just a start on the journey for providing additional modern customization capabilities to SharePoint.
 This article lists the different areas which are in our backlog for the future releases of SharePoint Framework.

 > Notice.
-This is the list areas which SharePoint engineering is having in the backlog and are looking into.
-This does **NOT** mean that all of them will be necessarily delivered, but we are looking for getting these topics gradually released with the future releases of SharePoint Framework.
+This is a list areas which SharePoint engineering is having in the backlog and are looking into.
+This does **NOT** mean that all of them will be necessarily delivered, but we are looking for getting items and topics from this list gradually released with the future releases of SharePoint Framework.

 ## On-premises support